- can be built from any non-isosceles right triangle

 Partial proofs

-Throughout we work with a non-isosceles right triangle in which
+Throughout we work with a non-isosceles right triangle

 .